 Gas Discharge/Arc Lamps

-Arc lamps are a type of gas discharge lamp which produce light by sending an electric discharge current through a plasma (an ionised gas).
+Arc lamps are a type of gas discharge lamp which produce light by sending an electric discharge current through a plasma (an ionized gas).
 Generally, an electric field is applied between two electrodes inside a heat-resistant glass tube filled with the gas.
-The atoms become excited through ionisation or through collisions with electrons or other gas atoms or ions.
+The atoms become excited through ionization or through collisions with electrons or other gas atoms or ions.
 When the atoms or ions relax back to the ground state, a photon is emitted.
-The wavelength of this photon is characterised by the gas used.
+The wavelength of this photon is characterized by the gas used.

 Deuterium arc lamps are commonly used in UV spectroscopy as they produce a continuous spectrum from around 180 - 370 nm (though there is non-continuous emission up to 900 nm).
 They are almost always combined with a tungsten halogen lamp to allow measurements in the UV, visible, and NIR.